Let’s build your calendar

 How It Works

 The primary parent has the children for 2 days, then the secondary parent has them for 1 day.
 This 3-day cycle repeats continuously.
 Because it does not align with the weekly calendar, transition days shift each week.
+The secondary parent gets one overnight every three days, which works out to roughly 122 overnights per year (~33%).

 Pros